Full Clinician and Staff Bios

 Jennifer Rich, M.S., LMFT

-Jennifer Rich is a therapist at the Center for Developing Minds providing relationship counseling for children and adolescents and their families.
+Jennifer Rich is a therapist at Center for Developing Minds providing relationship counseling for children and adolescents and their families.
 She has been in private practice for more than 13 years, specializing in treating individuals who have trauma, depression, anxiety, and relationship issues.
 Her training is in brief therapy, cognitive behavioral, as well as family systems.

 Jennifer previously worked for Alliance for Mential Health and the Adolescent Residential Center (ARC) as a trauma team leader.
 She also provided care in the Adolescent Day Treatment Center and the Outpatient Mental Health Center of the Santa Clara County Department of Mental Health, where she offered group therapy, as well as individual and family therapy.